ian7050/Coffee-Shop-Project/README.md

 - What is the main objective of this project ?

-A Coffee company want to have insights on their sales of Coffee Beans through out the last couple years.
+A Coffee company want to have insights on their sales of coffee beans through out the last couple years.

 What is the decision making support ?